-If the dome cannot be cleaned satisfactorily, a replacement (type BF5-DOM) can be obtained from Delta-T.
+If the dome cannot be cleaned satisfactorily, please contact Delta-T about a replacement dome option or factory service.

 Recalibration of BF5

 We recommend that BF5s are returned every 2 years to Delta-T for recalibration.
 A calibration certificate similar to the one below will be provided.